 If you decide to stick with it and make the Review a habit, I think that you'll start to find that you trust your systems more.
 If you aren't in the habit of looking at your calendar regularly, it becomes less accurate, you use it less, and your schedule begins to become a source of stress.
 When you really trust these systems (calendar, to-do list, project list, shopping list, etc.), your brain will feel OK about letting go of trying to remember all these commitments.
 You stop stressing about forgetting your meal hosting shift when you know that it's on your calendar and you know that you'll be reviewing your calendar the week before to scan through your upcoming schedule.

 The resulting clarity of mind that you can achieve through this process has massive benefits that are hard to overstate.
 As David Allen says, "Your mind is for having ideas, not for holding them."
 When you have the mental space to be fully engaged with what you're doing, the quality and quantity of your work and ideas can't help but improve.
 You can be more present with your class of 5th graders if you're not simultaneously worrying about whether you're about to run out of laundry detergent, or if the kids need to be picked up at 5 or 5:30, or whether you need to prepare a presentation for tomorrow's committee meeting.

 Of course, in reality, it's pretty hard to bat 1.000 with weekly reviews.
 Emergencies will come up and unforeseen events will sometimes prevent you from actually doing a review.
 Thas OK, and it's not the end of the world.
-In speaking from experience, however, I can testify that when I skip my weekly review (which happened just a couple weeks ago), the quality of my work and my ability to complete commitments suffered visibly.
+In speaking from experience, however, I can testify that when I skip my weekly review (which happened just a couple weeks ago), the quality of my work and my ability to complete commitments both take a negative dive.

 - Lifehacker Blog Post